High-availability clusters

 - No single point of failure

-- HTTP acceleration and load balancing using HAProxy, Varnish or ldirectord
+- HTTP acceleration and load balancing using HAProxy, Varnish or Nginx

 - MySQL or PostgreSQL replication

-- Separation of MySQL read and write operations (reads go to slaves for better performance)
+- Separation of DB read and write operations (reads go to slaves for better performance)

 - Shared disks via NFS and/or DRBD/GFS